Mt Bromo: Everything You Need to Know + Avoid the Crowds

 Here is the run down of all the view points:

-Bukit Penanjakan I & II - the highest view points, not too far from each other, I being slightly further back then II.
+Bukit Penanjakan I & II: the highest view points, not too far from each other, I being slightly further back then II.
 In our opinion little too far away to catch the best views.

-King Kong Hill (has 3 gathering areas) - good because visitors can distribute around the various areas; very easy to get to and lots of shops near by including toilets (during the morning, closed in the afternoon)
+King Kong Hill (has 3 gathering areas): good because visitors can distribute around the various areas; very easy to get to and lots of shops near by including toilets (during the morning, closed in the afternoon)

-Seruni - closets, but quite a few trees in the way; connected to King Kong Hill, so a good option for people looking to maximise the number of views for photos (can be trekked between the two in about 20-30 minutes)
+Seruni: closest, but quite a few trees in the way; connected to King Kong Hill, so a good option for people looking to maximise the number of views for photos (can be trekked between the two in about 20-30 minutes)

-Lovehill - good view, but quite crowded; very easy to walk to from where the Jeep drops off.
+Lovehill: good view, but quite crowded; very easy to walk to from where the Jeep drops off.

 How hard is the hike to Mount Bromo rim?